 - Listening to music

 Do sobriety and spirituality go hand-in-hand?
 Spirituality doesn’t guarantee sobriety or that you’ll never experience addiction.
 It can, however, help you heal from your addictions because it helps build meaning, purpose, and connection in your life.
-Spirituality can also help you heal from past trauma or other feelings that may have led you to use drugs and alcohol.
+Spirituality can also help you heal from past trauma.
+It could be the cause that may have led you to use drugs and alcohol.
 You don’t have to be religious to find spirituality in your life.
 What’s important is that you find the things that give you a sense of meaning in your experiences.